MegrajChauhan/Merry/README.md

 7. Floating point instructions(Untested).
 8. Assembler(In development).
 9. Programming Language(In development).
-10. Dynamic Library Loading(For linux only).
+10. Dynamic Library Loading(tested for linux only).
 11. File IO(Not fully tested)
 and comming soon....